MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ## Analyze a process

 Let’s take the analysis of our process beyond KPIs.
-We'll use the Power Automate Process Mining desktop app, where you can edit and analyze your processes created in the process mining capability.
+We'll use Power Automate Process Mining, where you can edit and analyze your processes created in the process mining capability.

-1. From the command bar of the analytics report page, select **Download Process Mining desktop app** to download it.
+1. From the command bar of the analytics report page, select **Download Power Automate Process Mining** to download it.

 1. On the toolbar, select the environment from the top right.